Pixboost/transformimgs/README.md

 # Running

-To test that application was launched successfully:
+To test that application started successfully:

 `http://localhost:8080/health`